On the structure of \'etale fibrations of $L_\infty$-bundles: Inverse function theorem and the homotopy category of -bundles

 A morphism in $\germL$ is called a \textbf{weak equivalence}, if it is a germ of a weak equivalence.
 This definition makes $\germL$ into a category with weak equivalences.
 Since every morphism $\M|_U\to \M$ is a weak equivalence in $\catL$, the homotopy category of $\germL$ is equal (or rather canonically isomorphic, not just equivalent) to the homotopy category of $\catL$:

 We call a morphism in $\germL$ a \textbf{fibration}, if it is a germ of a fibration.
-(Not every representative of a fibration in $\germL$ need be a fibration in $\catL$, in contrast to the situation with weak equivalences.)
+(Not every representative of a fibration in $\germL$ needs to be a fibration in $\catL$, in contrast to the situation with weak equivalences.)

 \begin{prop} The category $\germL$ is a category of fibrant objects, which satisfies Property~{\rm ($\ast$)}. \end{prop} \begin{pf} To prove that fibrations and trivial fibrations are stable under pullbacks, it is helpful to note that fibered products in $\catL$ map to fibered products in $\germL$.
 In fact, none of the axioms of a category of fibrant objects is difficult to check.
 Property~{\rm ($\ast$)} follows directly from Corollary~\ref{cor:LocalSec}. \end{pf}